Henri Lazarof International Commission Prize

 Henri Lazarof once said, “The world is big enough for all kinds of composers. … I try to always write for new instrumental forces — to search out the limits of the performer and one’s own limits as a composer.”
 The Henri Lazarof International Commission Prize will provide support to composers attempting to do the same today.

-The annual prize is for the composition of an original work for select instruments.
+The winner of the annual prize will receive a commission for an original work for select instruments.
 The specific instrumentation will change each year to complement an existing work by Henri Lazarof, and the commissioned piece will be performed alongside Lazarof’s work.

-Instrumentation for the 2021 prize is a quintet for clarinet, violin, viola, cello and piano (or any subset of these instruments).
+Instrumentation for the 2023 prize is horn trio (French horn, violin and piano), with a suggested duration of 15-25 minutes.
 Electronic music components and/or multimedia may also be included.
-The winner will be awarded a $15,000 commission prize, and the winning composition will be performed at Brandeis University in the spring of 2022.
+The winner will be awarded a $15,000 commission prize, and the winning composition will be performed at Brandeis University in the spring of 2024.

 There are no restrictions regarding age, gender, nationality or race.
 Members of the Commission Prize jury, Brandeis faculty and students currently enrolled at Brandeis University are ineligible.
 Each candidate may submit only one application.

 The Commission Prize uses SlideRoom to accept all materials and application fees.
 All applicants will need to create an online account to start an application.
-A link to the online application will be available on this site in November, 2020.
+Click here to access the online application.

 The Commission Prize jury will comprise distinguished composers.
 A list of jurors will not be made public and participation in the jury will be confidential.
 The jury’s decision is final.